redhat-cip/dci-dev-env/README.rst

   serve on localhost port 9200 and 9300.
 * **dci_influxdb**: contains the influxdb time series database, it is started by default and serve on localhost port 8083 and 8086.
+* **dci_grafana**: contains the grafana dashboard server, it is started by default and serve on localhost port 3000.
 * **dci_api**: contains the api of the application, it must be started manually (see `the following section for details <#api-container>`_).
 The API is served on localhost port 5000.